waynehet/classz.github.io/_posts/2023-01-01-above-below.markdown

 ---

 ## How do you know if you're above or below the line?
 How we approach people, teams, and organizations makes a lot of difference.
-Being open, curious and committed to learning (above the line) will make us effective leaders.
-If we are closed, defensive, and committed to being right (below the line) then we will be less effective.
+Being open, curious and **"committed to learning"** (above the line) will make us effective leaders.
+If we are closed, defensive, and **"committed to being right"** (below the line) then we will be less effective.
 Am I above or below the line?
 ## Instructions

 Take the first 2 minutes for silent self reflection